RobinNagpal/dodao-ui/tasks/all-tasks.md

 - [ ] Overlay shows over the buttons - Sami
 - [ ] tooltips are not appearing correctly for the new iframe changes
 - [ ] modal's cross button outline getting cutoff - (clickable demo view)
+- [ ] we can show a "Try it" button when clickable demo gets completed which takes user to some link relevant to the demo
+- [ ] upon completion, successful toast is missing just like the one on tidbit completion
+- [ ] only looks fine above 1024px, down that its all a mess so we can detect the screen size and show a message like view the demo on a large screen
+- [ ] Edit modal - bottom padding needs to be added to the box wrapper

 # Login issue for admins